-The 2004 Note in the principal amount of \$5.0 million, as purchased by the 2004 Note Purchasers, is secured by a lien on all of the Company's and its subsidiaries' assets, carries a floating rate of interest equal to the prime rate plus 4.5% and matures on June 30, 2007.
-The carrying interest rate at March 31, 2007 and December 31, 2006 was 12.75%.
-The 2004 Note contains cross default provisions with each of the outstanding Bridge Loans.
-The majority holders of the Bridge Loans also are the majority holders of the 2004 Note.
-To the extent cash is not available to the Company to pay this near-term debt obligation upon maturity, the Company expects to negotiate with its lenders to arrange for alternative means to settle the obligations, including, without limitation, the possible extension of maturity or conversion of the 2004 Note into equity.
+The Company is a party to a certain loan agreement with each of the VC Investors and certain other shareholders of the Company dated February 10, 2004 (the "2004 Secured Term Note").
+The 2004 Secured Term Note is in the principal amount of \$5.0 million and is secured by a lien on all of the Company's and its subsidiary's' assets, carries a floating rate of interest equal to the prime rate plus 4.5% and matures on September 30, 2007.
+An amendment to extend the maturity date of such notes from June 30, 2007 to September 30, 2007 occurred on June 28, 2007.
+The carrying interest rate at June 30, 2007 and December 31, 2006 was 12.75%.
+The 2004 Secured Term Note contains cross default provisions with each of the outstanding Bridge Loans.
+The majority holders of the Bridge Loans also are the majority holders of the 2004 Secured Term Note.
+To the extent cash is not available to the Company to pay this near-term debt obligation upon maturity, the Company expects to negotiate with its lenders to arrange for alternative means to settle the obligation, including, without limitation, the possible additional extension of maturity or conversion of the 2004 Secured Term Note into equity.